The Wishing Tree

 Daddy called it the “Wishing Tree.”
 He said if I made a wish, and I believed it hard enough, that my wish would come true.

-The tree, so regal, noble, and wise—branches swaying in the breeze—whispers in my ear, telling me everything will be okay.
+The tree, so regal, noble, and wise — branches swaying in the breeze — whispers in my ear, telling me everything will be okay.
 I feel peace and calm.
 I feel safe.
 Like with Daddy.
-I always felt safe with Daddy.
+I always feel safe with Daddy.

 I hope he comes home soon.

 I fold my hands.
-“Dear Tree, I want to make a wish.
+“Dear tree, I want to make a wish.
 Please make Mommy happy with me again.
 Help her feel better.
-She is so tired.
+She is so tired today.
 Amen.”

 I unfold my hands and remember.
 Right before I came here to the Wishing Tree.

 The look on her face.
-Her eyes wide, filled with tears.
+Her eyes wide, filled with tears, not saying a word.
 Staring at me.

-Mommy clutched her tummy like she had a stomach ache.
-Her hands covered a red stain on her dress, and red dripped from her fingers.
-She groaned, curled up on the couch and went to sleep.
+Mommy was clutching her middle like she had a tummy ache.
+Her hands covered a dark red stain on her dress, and the red seeped through her fingers, dripping on the floor.
+She groaned, then curled up on the couch and went to sleep.

 I need to go home and wake up Mommy.
-I hope she feels better and won’t be so mad at me.
+I hope she feels better and isn’t mad at me anymore.
 I hope she is happy to see me after her nap.

 “Thank you Wishing Tree.
 I have to go now.”
 I turn around and walk back up the hill towards home.